HelikarLab/FastqToGeneCounts/docs/pages/fastq/fastq_setup_conda.md

 | `snakemake==6.15.5`  |          The software and version to install          |

 ### Install CookieCutter
-CookieCutter is used to install SnakeMake profiles, which makes it much easier for us to submit our jobs to a cluster.
+CookieCutter is used to install Snakemake profiles, which makes it much easier for us to submit our jobs to a cluster.
 ```bash
 mamba install --name snakemake --channel conda-forge cookiecutter
 ```